 Grand Theft Crimes in Florida

-So now, if the value of the item stolen is less than $100, the crime is charged as petit theft in the second degree.
-If the value of the item stolen is between $100 and $750, then the crime is charged as petit theft in the first degree.
-If the value of the item is $750 or more, then the crime can be charged as a Grand Theft, which is a third degree felony.
+So, if the value of the item stolen is less than $100, the crime is charged as petit theft in the second degree.
+If the value of the item stolen is between $100 and $750, the crime is charged as petit theft in the first degree.
+If the item’s value is $750 or more, the crime can be charged as Grand Theft, a third-degree felony.

-For a first offense of grand theft, the prosecutor might consider dropping the charges after all of the restitution is paid.
-Or the prosecutor might offer to resolve the case in a felony diversion program (called the pre-trial intervention program) so that the charges are dropped after the completion of community service and other special conditions.
+For a first offense of grand theft, the prosecutor might consider dropping the charges after any restitution is paid.
+Alternatively, the prosecutor might offer a felony diversion program (called the pre-trial intervention program) so that the charges are dropped after completing community service and other special conditions.

 Attorney for Grand Theft Crimes in Tampa, FL

-If you were arrested for Grand Theft in Hillsborough County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm, P.A. to discuss your case.
+If you were arrested for Grand Theft in Hillsborough County, FL, contact an experienced criminal defense attorney at Sammis Law Firm, P.A., to discuss your case.
 Grand theft is a felony offense often known as grand larceny in other jurisdictions.

-The attorneys at Sammis Law Firm represent clients charged with grand theft as a first-degree felony, a second-degree felony, or a third-degree felony.
+The attorneys at Sammis Law Firm represent clients charged with grand theft, which is a first-degree felony, a second-degree felony, or a third-degree felony.

 Call 813-250-0500.